Paraloid™ B-72 and its uses in Fossil Preparation

 Dinosaur eggs are extremely crumbly in the field.
 The eggshell is very thin and very poorly attached to the rock within that holds the shape.
 Egg nests require repeated consolidation in the field (left) and then during preparation (right).
 The eggshell is so loosely attached that they would disintegrate if extracted without a consolidant.
 For dry settings, Paraloid B-72 is the go-to.
 In wet settings, Primal Rhoplex WS-24 (available here) is a better option at least in the field.
 Photographs: Mihai Dumbrava

 Paraloid can be a very powerful adhesive with a high tensile strength.
 When fully dried, it is comparable in strength to some cyanoacrylates.
 However, it also has a degree of elasticity and flexibility.
-The best way to use it as a glue, is to use an extremely high concentration (50-100%) mixed with fumed silica to increase the viscosity and rheology.
+The best way to use it as a glue, is to use a very high concentration (50-100%) mixed with fumed silica to increase the viscosity and rheology.

 To glue two parts together, apply a thin layer to both surfaces to be bonded and then repeatedly pull apart and rejoin them until the adhesive grabs very well.
 This is called developing tack.
 This is best done on very sturdy fossils with a good solid surface.
 On more porous rocks simply applying the thick adhesive and holding or clamping together (where suitable) is sufficient.